The Best Music Streaming Services

 Look for the right price point

 All of our top picks are similarly priced, but you may be able to get a discount if you know where to look.
 Apple Music, Spotify, Tidal, and Amazon all give student discounts for their premium plans, as long as you can present a valid student ID.
-Tidal also gives a 40% military discount for service members and their families.
+Tidal also gives a 40% military discount for service members and their families, as well as first responders (the only one of our top picks to offer this).
 If you’re willing to pay up front for an annual membership instead of month-to-month, both Amazon and Apple Music will cut you a deal.
 And, if you don’t mind the ads, you can get limitless free access to Spotify or YouTube.

 Music Streaming FAQs